Testing of cats: Niemann-Pick disease, type C1

 - Combination House Cat and European Cat 2 Mucopolysaccharidosis I + Mucopolysaccharidosis VI + Mucopolysaccharidosis VII + Niemann-Pick disease, type C1 + Congenital Myotonia + Hyperlipoproteinaemia + Dihydropyrimidinase deficiency

-Niemann-Pick disease, type C1
+Niemann-Pick disease type C1 in domestic shorthaired cats

 The mode of inheritance of the mutation is autosomal recessive.
 This means that only individuals who inherit the mutated gene from both parents will develop the disease.
 Carriers of the mutated gene are clinically healthy but pass the mutation on to their offspring.
 In the case of a mating between two heterozygous individuals, theoretically 25% of the offspring will be completely healthy, 50% of the offspring will be carriers and 25% of the offspring will inherit the mutated gene from both parents and will therefore be affected by the disease.